hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-acs/README.md

 1. However, you will not yet see the "Confirm and Apply" button.
 To see it, you must first go back to GitHub and merge the pull request.
 At that point, a new run will be triggered within TFE which will allow you to apply the plan if you want.
 1. Click the "Confirm and Apply" button to actually provision your ACS production cluster.

 You will see outputs representing the URL to access your ACS dev cluster in the Azure Portal, your private key PEM, the FQDN of your cluster, TLS certs/keys for your cluster, the Vault Kubernetes authentication backend, and your Vault username.
 You will need these when using Terraform's Kubernetes Provider to provision Kubernetes pods and services in other workspaces that use your dev ACS cluster.
+However, if you configure a workspace against the Terraform code in the [k8s-services](../../self-serve-infrastructure/k8s-services) directory of this repository to provision your pods and services, the outputs will automatically be used by that workspace.

 You can also validate that the cluster was created in the Azure Portal.

 ## Cleanup
-Execute the following steps to delete your Kubernetes clusters and associated resources from ACS.
+Execute the following steps for your workspaces to delete your Kubernetes clusters and associated resources from ACS.

-1. On the Variables tab of your k8s-cluster-acs-dev workspace, add the environment variable CONFIRM_DESTROY with value 1.
+1. On the Variables tab of your workspace, add the environment variable CONFIRM_DESTROY with value 1.
-1. At the bottom of the Settings tab of your k8s-cluster-acs-dev workspace, click the "Queue destroy plan" button to make TFE do a destroy run.
+1. At the bottom of the Settings tab of your workspace, click the "Queue destroy plan" button to make TFE do a destroy run.
-1. On the Latest Run tab of your k8s-cluster-acs-dev workspace, make sure that the Plan was successful and then click the "Confirm and Apply" button to actually destroy your ACS cluster and other resources that were provisioned by Terraform.
+1. On the Latest Run tab of your workspace, make sure that the Plan was successful and then click the "Confirm and Apply" button to actually destroy your ACS cluster and other resources that were provisioned by Terraform.
 1. If for any reason, you do not see the "Confirm and Apply" button even though the Plan was successful, please delete your resource group from inside the [Azure Portal](https://portal.azure.com).
 Doing that will destroy all the resources that Terraform provisioned since they are all created inside the resource group.
-1. Repeat the previous steps for your k8s-cluster-acs-prod workspace.